hello-pangea/dnd/docs/api/draggable.md

   style?: DraggableStyle;
   // used for shared global styles 'data-rfd-draggable-context-id': ContextId;
-  'data-rfd-draggable-id': DraggableId;// used to know when a transition ends onTransitionEnd?: TransitionEventHandler;
+  'data-rfd-draggable-id': DraggableId; // used to know when a transition ends onTransitionEnd?: TransitionEventHandler;
 }
 ```